 All enrolled students must submit current health insurance coverage details with their enrollment forms in order to secure their participation with the Festival.

 Please refer to the travel page on our website here.

-Late Arrival: If you arrive between 6:00 PM and 11:00 PM on Saturday, whether due to a travel delay or a pre-approved late arrival, please go to Coles Tower, located on the Bowdoin College campus on College Street, to pick up your registration packet and room key.
+If you arrive between 6:00 PM and 11:00 PM on Saturday, whether due to a travel delay or a pre-approved late arrival, please go to Osher, 30 South Street, Brunswick, to pick up your registration packet and room key.

 If you arrive between 11:00 PM and 9:00 AM, your registration and room keys will be left at Bowdoin College Security, #26 on this map: Bowdoin College Campus Map.

 If you experience travel difficulties, email firstname.lastname@example.org to let us know that you have been delayed.
 Remember, all late arrivals, absences, and early departures must be cleared with the Festival prior to your arrival at the Festival.

 Please refer to the Student Life, Room & Board, and Festival Schedule pages on our website.
 Note that daily schedules at the Festival vary greatly depending on a student’s focus and interests.
 The Festival provides freedom for students to plan their own schedules, individual practice, and group rehearsal time.
 Meal times are listed on the Room & Board page.